-High Protein Gluten-Free Pancakes: These pancakes are made gluten free with oats and are kept super light and fluffy with the addition of cottage cheese–which also boosts the protein in these pancakes, for a perfect start to your day.
+High Protein Gluten-Free Pancakes: Gluten Free pancakes are kept light and fluffy with the addition of cottage cheese–which also boosts the protein in these pancakes, making these pancakes a healthy option for any day.

 I love pancakes.